jcruz97/js-datavisualisation-challenge/README.md

 2) We have problems to identify which data can be problematic.

+3) We have problems to a find a solution to make the Ajax request update every second.

+4) First chart doesn't render any sort of data...

 Don't be afraid to ask if you have an hesitation on how I work on this website or for any problem encountered.